risyady/dotfiles-i3wm/README.md

 | `$Mod + Shift + c`      | Reload system configuration             |
 | `$Mod + Shift + e`      | Exit i3 (Menu for Logout)               |

-*For a complete list of all keybindings, please refer to the `i3/config` file.*
+*For a complete list of default keybindings, please see the main `i3/config` file.
+To add your own shortcuts, edit the `~/.config/i3/personal_configs` file.*

 ## 🗺️ Roadmap